NIHON KOHDEN Life Scope PT (BSM-1700 Series) Transport Monitor and Data Non-Continuity

 There were two digital real-time data network infrastructures used by BSS-9800 Life Scope S bedside station.
 The software supporting the Ethernet network linking patient monitors to the Central Nurse Station proved stable but the software supporting the network linking the modules to the main units of BSS-9800 bedside station/ BSM-9510 bedside monitor was unreliable and further development work on the network infrastructure was stopped to avoid incurring unbearable losses.

-The exchange of measurement data between main unit and modules was problematic
+The exchange of measurement data between main unit and modules was the problem

 The product failures were huge financial losses incurred at a time when the company was already suffering badly from poor sales due to the lack of digital technology know-how.

-Failure to make a functional measurement data-exchange network meant NIHON KOHDEN was downgraded to be a manufacturer only capable of making configured patient monitors
+Failure to succeed in the measurement data-exchange network infrastructure meant NIHON KOHDEN was downgraded to be a manufacturer only capable of making configured patient monitors

 To avoid being seen as a failure, the manufacturer continued to promote the Multi-parameter Unit with socket boxes as options, without access to an exchange network for measurement data.
 The Input Unit and expansion box of Life Scope TR bedside monitor is only the equivalence of Life Scope S modular monitor's Saturn module and extension.
 The rest of the other modules are being solved by using external device interface, a truly configured monitor.